RetireJS/ASTronomical/README.md

-# babel-q
+# ASTronomical

-`babel-q` offers a way to query an babel AST to find specific patterns using a syntax somewhat similar to XPath.
+`astronomical` offers a way to query a JavaScript AST to find specific patterns using a syntax somewhat similar to XPath.
-`babel-q` was inspired by [astq](https://github.com/rse/astq), but offers some features that did not seem possible in `astq` and also has some limits compared to `astq`.
+`astronomical` was inspired by [astq](https://github.com/rse/astq), but offers some features that did not seem possible in `astq` and also has some limits compared to `astq`.

 Goals: